Na-Cly/UA62/README.md

 3. Fixed edge cuts
   a.
 They were off center from the middle of the pcb.
   b.
 Rounded the sharp corners.
 4. Uncomplicated the trace layout.
+5. Updated pinout for pro micro.
-5. Updated Silkscreen.
+6. Updated Silkscreen.